leoloso/PoP-API-WP/README.md

 ```
 -->

-4. ✅ Check that the PoP API works by loading in your site: `/api/?query=fullSchema` (assuming that pretty permalinks for the API endpoints are enabled, as suggested above)
+4. ✅ Check that the PoP API works by loading in your site: `/api/?query=fullSchema`

 **Optionals:**